 PRO TIP: Visit the Wellington Chamber of Commerce to purchase branded merchandise, including ground coffee, t-shirts, holiday ornaments, and more.

-Interestingly enough, the building itself is a historical treasure.
-Once known as Hatcher Hospital, Dr. A. R. Hatcher and his staff treated patients using state-of-the-art equipment in pristine conditions.
+Notably, the building itself is a historic treasure.
+Formerly known as Hatcher Hospital, the facility was operated by Dr. A. R. Hatcher and his staff, who treated patients using state-of-the-art equipment in pristine condition.
 The building was gifted to the Chisholm Trail Museum in 1965.

-Of course, I was fascinated by the room designed to resemble a vintage soda fountain complete with a vinyl booth, ice cream dishes, and the “Let’s Sell Ice Cream” book once used at the Chief Drug Soda Fountain until 1986.
+Of course, I was fascinated by the room designed to resemble a vintage soda fountain, complete with a vinyl booth, ice cream dishes, and the “Let’s Sell Ice Cream” book once used at the Chief Drug Soda Fountain until 1986.

-At age 85, Perry enthusiastically gives guided tours of the museum, pointing out items he curated or gifted to him, like the two-sided depot bench and original Santa Fe merchandise featuring the company mascot, Chico.
+At age 85, Perry enthusiastically leads guided tours of the museum, pointing out items he curated or gifted to him, such as the two-sided depot bench and original Santa Fe merchandise featuring the company mascot, Chico.
 A clock wall displays timepieces that were inspected for the correct time to ensure trains arrived on schedule.

 Aside from the impressive collection, it’s possible that Perry’s love of all things railroad will rub off on you.
 Not only did I learn about railroad employees’ work, but I also had a better appreciation for the industry that helped develop so many Kansas towns, including Wellington.